texastribune/styleguides/texastribunestyle.md

 Sass/CSS
 --------

-Sass styles are written in .sass and in .scss.
-Grunt is used to compile and minify.
+The Texas Tribune writes its CSS in Sass, both in .sass and in .scss.
+[Grunt](http://gruntjs.com/) is used to compile and minify the Sass.

 JavaScript